 Evaluating the mean sea level (MSL) time series of stations observed more than a decade, it was found that some stations shows lack of consistency to its MSL trend.
-As an example, the monthly MSL of Jakarta stations as shown in Figure 2 shows a significant jump at some epochs.
+As an example, the monthly MSL of Jakarta stations as shown in Figure 4 shows a significant jump at some epochs.
 It is suspected that there should be an alteration of the tide staff zero stetting which is not well documented leading to incorrect zero scale of the chart recording.

-Figure 2.
+Figure 4.
 Monthly MSL time series of Jakarta stations

-It has been realized that further improvement should be made to the existing tidal station building, which are varies in size and structure as shown in Figure 3.
-An ideal tidal house should be built in a permanent and strong structure which is capable of against destructions caused by an extreme weather and tidal wave conditions.
+The tidal station buildings should be built in a permanent and strong structure which is capable of against destructions caused by an extreme weather and tidal wave conditions.
 The tide staff and BM should also be located at a highly stable platform with possible minimum local ground displacements.